xpack-dev-tools/xbb-helper-xpack/README.md

 ### xpm

-hTis package is available as [`@xpack-dev-tools/xbb-helper`](https://www.npmjs.com/package/@xpack-dev-tools/xbb-helper) from the `npmjs.com` registry:
+This package is available as [`@xpack-dev-tools/xbb-helper`](https://www.npmjs.com/package/@xpack-dev-tools/xbb-helper) from the `npmjs.com` registry: